ht-diva/gwasstudio/scripts/README.md

-# GWASStudio CLI Test Script
+# GWASStudio Functional Test Scripts

 ## Overview

-The `cli_test.sh` script is designed to automate the testing of the GWASStudio CLI tool.
-It performs a series of operations including data ingestion, querying, and exporting, ensuring that the core functionalities of GWASStudio work as expected.
+The `test_0*.sh` scripts are designed to automate the testing of the GWASStudio CLI tool.
+They perform a series of operations including data ingestion, querying, and exporting, ensuring that the core functionalities of GWASStudio work as expected.

 ## Purpose